Is a market melt-up coming? Yep.

 Specifically, the Fed famously pivoted in March of 2019, stopping the rate hikes (and soon to be cutting rates, mark my words).

-And now, markets are once again ripping north due entirely to a forward-guided “pause” in rate hikes and the Fed halting its balance-sheet tightening which began in the fall.
+And now, markets, led by the balance-sheet-challenged tech sector, are once again ripping north due entirely to a forward-guided “pause” in rate hikes and the Fed halting its balance-sheet tightening which began in the fall.
 Soon, they’ll be printing more money (“easing”) again, mark my words on that as well—likely by the end of 2019.

 This suggests a market melt-up is heading our way.